kjaehnig/kjaehnig.github.io/_portfolio/projectA_pneumonia_bcnn.md

 describe the Pneumonia dataset, as well as the methods of labeling that were used in the shaded text boxes below.

+The original authors of the Cell article this dataset originates from achieved an overall accuracy of 92.8% in correctly classifying the data set, with a sensitivity of 93.2% and a specificity of 90.1%.
+Sensitivity is essentially "*What fraction of people with an illness were correctly identified as having an illness?*" Specificity can be phrased as "*What fraction of non-ill people were correctly identified as not having any illnesses?"
+These last two metrics are what are typically cited in medical settings for the performance of a diagnostic test since it's most relevant.
+Later on I will calculate these same parameters to see how my model setup performed and also include uncertainties on these estimates due to the Bayesian nature of the dense bottom layers I will be using.

 <b>Description:</b> `"We collected and labeled a total of 5,232 chest X-ray images
 from children, including 3,883 characterized as depicting pneumonia (2,538 bacterial and 1,345 viral) and 1,349 normal, from